-Join Tom Green for an in-depth discussion in this video Animating a button press, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Animating a button press, part of Principle for UX Design.

 - [Voiceover] One of the fundamentals of UX Animation…is that motion usually occurs on an arc.…In principle, though, there is no motion path…to create the arc, which sort of leaves us…with linear motion.
 Well, not quite.…Let's see how to create a rather delightful animation…that results from a button tap.…What you will see is a rather boring animation…of a bunch of icons that appear when the button…is pressed or tapped.…And to see it, you're going to need to open either…the Picture in Picture or Side by Side views.…